GoEco > Africa > South Africa > Wildlife Sanctuary

 Flights, visas (if required), travel health insurance, personal expenses

-The Wildlife Sanctuary is approximately 45 minutes from Johannesburg in the Hartebeespoort area.
-The small town is situated between the Magaliesberg Mountains and Hartebeespoort Dam, providing a breathtaking mountainous landscape.
+The Wildlife Sanctuary is approximately 45 minutes from Johannesburg in the Hartbeespoort area.
+The small town is between the Magaliesburg Mountains and Hartbeespoort Dam, providing a breathtaking mountainous landscape.
 Hartebeespoort is situated close to the sanctuary and is a great place to explore with a fantastic selection of adventure and activities.
 Johannesburg itself is a vibrant metropolis, known for its unique street entrepreneurial culture.

-This sanctuary serves as a safe haven for orphaned or injured animals that would otherwise not be able to survive on their own.
+This sanctuary serves as a haven for orphaned or injured animals that otherwise can not survive on their own.
 They take in a variety of animals, including elephants, lions, tigers, cheetahs, spotted hyenas, white lions, and hippos, as well as free-range game, such as giraffes, wildebeest, zebras, warthogs, impalas, waterbucks, and the red hartebeest.
 The sanctuary’s goal is to ensure the health and safety of all the animals at the sanctuary and the most important aspect of all is to provide enrichment to both the volunteer and the animals.

 As a volunteer on this project, you will split your time between ongoing construction and maintenance projects and care for the animals at the sanctuary.